RyanRizzo96/Python_OO_MP3_Player/README.md

 ---

+User simply clicks on the song he wants to play (Ex: Man in Black by Johnny Cash) and then clicks on the Play button.
+If the user clicks next, the next song in the playlist will play accordingly.

 ![image](https://user-images.githubusercontent.com/31866965/55857776-4f829980-5b6e-11e9-90dd-3ae832cf3f44.png)

-User simply clicks on the song he wants to play (Man in Black by Johnny Cash) and then clicks on the Play button.
-If the user clicks next, the next song in the playlist will play accordingly.